Zuehlke/software-engineering-corner/drafts/fpga-digital-twins.md

 Hardware engineers as well as FPGA[<sup>1</sup>](#glossary) engineers have the reputation of not fitting well into agile development sprints.
 How should one create a PCB[<sup>2</sup>](#glossary) within a week?
-Siimilarely for FPGA engineering, we sometimes have longer to work for a shippable increment.
+Similarely for FPGA engineering, we sometimes have longer to work for a shippable increment.
 Coding VHDL or Verilog is bit-banging, both are hardware description languages, there is barely any abstraction from the language provided and basically reduced to connecting wires to flip-flops.
 In contradiction, the thing that everyone wants to know before the project even starts, is:
-"How many FPGA ressources will we need and how expensive is the device going to be?".
+"How many FPGA resources will we need and how expensive is the device going to be?".
 I can't tell.
 I don't even know if the paper-concept, that we created at the kick-off, works in real life.
 It's like building a medieval castle with only stones and mortar and no exact building plan.
 You only know once the project is finished, how long it took and how many stones were needed... and if it was feasible at all.